ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: RealVideo G2 and RealVideo G2+SVT
 Description: Individual slices from the Real container are combined into a single frame.

 Codec ID: V_REAL/RV30
-C  odec Name: RealVideo 8
+Codec Name: RealVideo 8

-Dscription: Individual slices from the Real container are combined into a single frame.
+Description: Individual slices from the Real container are combined into a single frame.

 Codec ID: V_REAL/RV40